cs1302uga/cs1302-tutorials/javafx/javafx.md

       ```

    1. The previous step only created the `EventHandler<ActionEvent>` object.
 Now we need to register it with
       the button using the `setOnAction` method.
-Add the following line directly below that line you added
+Add the following line directly below the line you added
       in the previous step:
       ```java
       button.setOnAction(buttonHandler);